wojciech12/my-dev-laptop-setup/README.md

                 font-work-sans --cask # font from the golang brand book
    ```

-   I use `Jetbrains Mono` or/and `FiraCode Nerd Font Mono` in all my development tools and terminal. `Source Code Pro` and `Iosevka Term` are also very readable font family.
+   I use `Jetbrains Mono` or/and `FiraCode Nerd Font Mono` in all my development tools and terminal. `Source Code Pro` and `Iosevka Term` are also very readable font families.

 2. Applications: